 Why is Quantum Tennis important to consider?

 Quantum Tennis is probably important to us all, whether we know it or not, simply because tennis is always being played on a quantum level.

-Indeed, just as the physical world cannot "be" - it cannot exist - without its smallest parts in full operation, Quantum Tennis cannot help but exist.
+Indeed, just as the physical world cannot "be" - that is, it cannot exist - without its smallest parts in full operation, Quantum Tennis likewise cannot help but exist.

-Quantum Tennis draws upon concepts developed in 3 fields of study: human bio-mechanics, laws of physics, and transcendental meditation.
+Quantum Tennis draws upon concepts developed in three (3) fields of study: human bio-mechanics, laws of physics, and transcendental meditation.

 ***From the science of human bio-mechanics: